rockthejvm/rockthejvm-site/src/content/articles/kafka-101-clients/index.md

 The code samples are written in Kotlin, but the implementation should be easy to port in Java or Scala.
 You can find the source code on GitHub [here](https://github.com/polyzos/kafka-streaming-ledger).

-> _To make the most out of this article, I'd recommend cloning the GitHub repo and following the code snippets there, so you can run them easily, instead of reproducing things yourself from scratch, unless you're a Kafka expert already._
+> To make the most out of this article, I'd recommend cloning the GitHub repo and following the code snippets there, so you can run them easily, instead of reproducing things yourself from scratch, unless you're a Kafka expert already.

 So, let us dive right in.

-## 2. Environment Setup
+## Environment Setup

 First, we want to have a Kafka Cluster up and running.
 Make sure you have [docker compose](https://docs.docker.com/compose/) installed on your machine, as we will use the following `docker-compose.yaml` file to set up a 3-node Kafka Cluster.